Pelumioluwa/RAG_Hacktogether/README.md

 ## Teammates

-This project was developed by MMAI Students of Schulich School of Businees:
+This project was developed by MMAI Students of Schulich School of Business:

 | Name             | Email                  | Socials                                      |
 |------------------|------------------------|-------------------------------------------------------|
 | Pelumioluva Abiola| pelumi@schulich.yorku.ca| [LinkedIn](https://www.linkedin.com/in/pelumioluwa-abiola-a136bbab/)      |
 | Sabrina Renna    | srenna@schulich.yorku.ca | [LinkedIn](https://www.linkedin.com/in/sabrinarenna/)               |
 | Sushmit Richard  | sushmit9@schulich.yorku.ca | [LinkedIn](https://www.linkedin.com/in/sushmitrichard/)        |

+Feel free to reach out to any of us for inquiries or collaborations!